theolivenbaum/resin/README.md

 On the roadmap is an extended query language with support for write, read and merge operations and the ability to express ranges, groupings, sorting, index joins (the equivalent of a table join in SQL) and database joins.
 As these features mature they will end up as commands in the query language.

 ## It's an index
 From an angle Resin is an index of the same kind you attach to database tables when you want to make reading from them fast.
-Resin indices are fast to write and read from and support near (as in "almost match").
+Resin indices are fast to write and read from and support near (as in "almost match") which is out-of-scope for most database index types.

 Apart from offering fast lookups, like a database index, Resin also scores document based on their relevance.
 Relevance in turn is based on the distance from a document and a query in vector space.

 ## Supports any scoring scheme
-Out-of-the-box, to support the default tf-idf scoring scheme Resin stores term counts.
-To support any scoring scheme Resin gives you the ability to store any additional data (up-coming feature in RC4).
+To support the default tf-idf scoring scheme Resin stores term counts.
+Resin supports any scoring scheme by giving you the ability to store additional document/sentence/token meta-data your model might need (up-coming feature in RC4).
 That data will be delivered to you neatly as a field on the document posting.
-In your custom IScoringScheme you then base your per-document posting calculations on that data instead of just the term count.
+In your custom IScoringScheme you then base your per-document posting calculations on that instead of just the term count.

 ## Fast at indexing and querying
 In many scenarios Resin is already faster than the [market leader](https://lucenenet.apache.org/) when it comes down to querying and indexing speed, making it a [in-many-scenarios-fastest](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC2) information retrieval system on the .net plaform.